liballeg/allegro5/readme_a5.txt

 and start the building process.

 *Note:*
-The demo is currently excluded from the build due to some problems with the IDE.
+The demo is currently excluded from the build if MSVC8 is detected, due to some problems with IntelliSense.
-Only Visual Studio 8 2005 has been tested but other versions may work as well.
 Please give it a try and report problems.